speedfuns/botw/MasterSwordAndDungeons.md

 ### Changelog

+- **2018/01/24** - Complete reroute of the first post-plateau section.
 - **2018/01/18** - Fixed a number of grammar and spelling mistakes.
 Added a few more video clips.
 Adjusted food routing.
 - **2018/01/17** - Several video clips added to demonstrate a number of shrines and launches.
 - **2018/01/17** - Several changes made to the route.